FrancOlano/Lab6_software/README.md

 That said, it wasn’t perfect.
 We noticed that Copilot sometimes made assumptions that didn’t match our app’s logic, so we had to review and tweak the code quite a bit.
 Also, for more complex features (like undo actions or managing state across components), it needed clearer prompts and guidance.

 In short, Copilot is great for speeding up the development process and reducing repetitive work, but it’s still important to understand your code and stay in control of the structure and logic.

+## Issues Found During Testing

+- I could not sign in as a regular user, nor successfully create an account.
+- I could sign in as administrator but when adding a book I see the message that there has been an error.
+- I suspect that I have created the book but there has been an error displaying the message.
+- When signing out of the administrator account, there was an error fetching the books.

+**Admin test account:**
+Email: `admin@admin.com`
+Password: `admin`